Canada Remembers air show flies into new venue - Saskatoon | Globalnews.ca

 There were a few more people than normal at the 17 Wing Detachment Dundurn on Saturday.

-“Quite a few more than we’re used to,” said the Commanding Officer of the base, Major Stephane Morency.
+“Quite a few more than we’re used to,” Major Stephane Morency, the commanding officer of the base, said.

 READ MORE: New location set as Canada Remembers air show returns this summer